czyzby/konfigurats/README.md

 * Changed the client backend from LWJGL2 to LWJGL3 to avoid errors on newer JVMs.
 * Removed `libs/` folders and replaced those with proper Gradle dependencies.
 Yep.
 * Included the server as a Gradle module in the same project to simplify setup.
-* All maps can now be entered by up to 12 players for convenience during randomized setup.
+* Changed all maps so that they can all be entered by up to 12 players for convenience during randomized setup.
 * Made the "elite" player check optional with environment variables.
 I think this was some rough attempt at monetization that I no longer understand nor care about.
 Just know that every player can now play as every character, but you can turn it off if you really want to